ljw20180420/rearr/README.md

 # TODO
 ```[tasklist]
+- [ ] add a link to genome in install.sh
 - [ ] add a snakemake workflow
 - [ ] add CDCI support by github action
 - [ ] resemble indelphi